 To style your pomp, you will need to apply your wax or pomade on damp hair, then comb all your hair back, gradually setting some volume at the top.
 Once you have your pomp, use a hairdryer it to keep it in shape and finish off with some hairspray.

-Another haircut that has made it to the new year as a popular hairstyle for men is the faux hawk hairstyle.
+Another haircut that has made it to the new year as one of the most popular hairstyles for men is the faux hawk hairstyle.
 Closely related to the mohawk, the faux hawk (aka fohawk) offers the mohawk’s edgy and trendy aspects without all the drama.
-Unlike the mohawk, which features shaved sides and a dramatic strip of hair that runs down the middle of the head from front to the back, the fohawk has a more gradual transition between the long hair and the faded sides.
-A faux hawk is an excellent option for the fashion-forward man who wants to play up the punk weekends and look professional in the office.
+Unlike the mohawk haircut, which features shaved sides and a dramatic strip of hair that runs down the middle of the head from front to the back, the fohawk has a more gradual transition between the long hair and the faded sides.
+A faux hawk haircut is an excellent option for the fashion-forward man who wants to play up the punk weekends and look professional in the office.

-Simple and infinitely versatile, the comb over hairstyle just had to make it to this list of popular men’s haircuts in 2021.
-Contrary to what you’d think about the comb over (maybe due to guys like Donald Trump), this is a men’s hairstyle that is cool, sophisticated and easy to achieve.
-The comb over is one of those men’s haircuts that has a deserved place in both formal and casual settings, and will comfortably carry you from boardroom to bar on a Friday evening.
+Simple and infinitely versatile, the comb over haircut just had to make it to this list of popular men’s haircuts in 2023.
+Contrary to what you’d think about the comb over (maybe due to guys like Donald Trump), this is one of the coolest men’s hairstyles and one that is sophisticated and easy to achieve.
+The comb over haircut is one of those men’s haircuts that has a deserved place in both formal and casual settings, and will comfortably carry you from boardroom to bar on a Friday evening.

-It also offers up more than a thousand ways to wear it, whether you want a side part, a comb over undercut, or a comb over fade, this flexible hairstyle will do it for you.
-The hairstyle works with virtually any hair type, whether you’re sporting thick hair or thin hair, and even men with curly hair can have a crack at it.
+It also offers up more than a thousand ways to wear it, whether you want a side part, a comb over undercut, or a comb over fade, the comb-over haircut is one of the most flexible hairstyles going.
+The haircut works with virtually any hair type, whether you’re sporting thick hair or thin hair, and even men with curly hair can have a crack at it.
 If it works for Justin Timberlake, it can work for you.

 The Ivy League men’s haircut is incredibly simple to style, as it only requires a small amount of product applied to towel-dried hair and, as long as you have the length of the hair on top right, there’s really no right and wrong when it comes to the final look.